Step 1: Apply

 Bachelor of Design: - Application to BDESN

 For ANU application timeline, please check Application Timeline - ANU

 Step 2: Interview and portfolio registration

-If you have selected the Bachelor of Design (BDESN) or the Bachelor of Visual Arts (BVART) program as one of your preferences, or a Flexible Double Degree where you intend to choose BDESN or BVART as one of your programs, you will need to register directly with the ANU School of Art & Design for an interview and upload your portfolio (see Step 2 above).
+If you have selected the Bachelor of Design (BDESN) or the Bachelor of Visual Arts (BVART) as one of your preferences, or a Flexible Double Degree where you intend to choose BDESN or BVART as one of your degrees, you will need to register directly with the ANU School of Art & Design for an interview and portfolio.

 The portfolio is your opportunity to demonstrate your passion and potential.
 Where it is not practical to include actual work in the portfolio, photographs or digital images of the work are acceptable.

 Applicants are not required to have studied or have experience in the area(s) of their choice.
 Rather, applicants must demonstrate an aptitude for creativity which will highlight their ability.

 Works included in your portfolio and presented at interview do not necessarily need to be finished works - the aim is to tell your story and demonstrate your interests and approaches to art and design.

 We welcome diverse works in any medium - physical or digital.
 Examples include drawing, models/prototypes, websites, magazines, books, animation, video, photography, games, interactive apps, etc. Consider including other documents that demonstrate your interest and ability to think analytically about design (ie. blogs, essays, presentation, posters).